ALexei-Stukov/SuSu-Tools/README.md

     //some codes
 }
 ```
-The test is good example for beginners,it will tell you how to use SuSu_Tools.
+The tests in ./test/ is good example for beginners,it will tell you how to use SuSu_Tools.

 ## Httpd
 ```